ketancmaheshwari/lisa19/README.md

  - miscellaneous

 # Russian Translation
-Some of this work translated in Russian is available:
+Some of this work translated in Russian:

 https://tproger.ru/translations/instrumenty-terminala-linux-pervaja-chast